 The main difference between B2C and B2B marketing is right in the names: it’s the audience.

+Unlike B2C you are not marketing your product or service to one consumer.
+In the B2B space, your digital customer you are marketing to is a buying committee of decision makers that engages with a B2B business exclusively online.
 The makeup of this committee depends on the product or service being purchased.
 For example, if the B2B business is marketing office furniture, the buying committee may include office planners, facilities staff, and operations personnel.
 If the product is marketing software, the committee may feature representatives from marketing, sales, information technology, and finance.

 Your B2B marketing approach will look different based on industry, company size, and other factors.
 For instance, there are different B2B marketing strategies for engaging with buying committees at small and medium sized businesses (SMBs)